 “We need to work with the relevant agencies at the provincial levels—those that work with lawyers and judges—and help them recognize that brain injury is likely occurring in victims of intimate partner violence,” says Dr. van Donkelaar.
 “When a brain injury is involved, we need to better understand the injury and do the right thing both from a medical and legal perspective.”

-The post Psychopaths may have an insensitivity to suffering appeared first on UBC Okanagan News.
+The post Brain injury diagnosis may hurt women’s chances in parenting disputes appeared first on UBC Okanagan News.